 This question crops up all the time!
 You are out for an easy run, but when you get home and check the heart rate data from your sports watch, it looks very high.
 How can this be?
 Am I ill?
 Do I need to see a doctor?
 Why is my heart rate so high while running?
 Or more specifically, why is my heart rate high on easy runs?
-How is it possible for my heart rate to be that high when it seemed like I was going for a really slow run?
+How is it possible for my heart rate to be that high when it seemed like I was going for a really slow run with low effort?

 For example, at an easy, conversational pace, you’d expect the average forty year old runner’s heart rate to be around 140-150bpm (beats per minute).
 At this effort level, you’d be able to say a sentence of about this length without having to gasp for breath in the middle.
 But when you look at the data, it says 170-190bpm, which would be more appropriate to a Zone5, max effort 5K or interval session!
 Weird right?

 Firstly, let’s state that if the data is correct, and your heart rate really is very high while running at an easy effort, you should definitely get yourself checked out out by a doctor.
 Perhaps your brain can’t regulate your your heart rate properly, leading to Tachycardia arrhythmia.
 It’s rate, but possible.

 However, before you get too excited and rush to get an appointment at the clinic, do a few sanity checks on the data first and understand how easy it is for the data to be completely wrong!

 Does your heart rate look like this most times you run?
 Does it shoot up at the beginning and stay high the whole way like in the picture (A) above?

 Or does it look like the picture (B) above, where the heart rate rises gradually throughout the run?

 Or perhaps it jumps around erratically like in Exhibit C above, suddenly going from a low heart rate to a high heart rate (see the “shelf” around 22 minutes to 27 minutes), even though you were maintaining the same pace throughout?